joshgillies/matrix-base/README.md

 ### Features

   - Pre-configured site with Index and 404 pages
   - Independent sites for Designs, Media, Users and Web Services
   - Dedicated folders for Components, Layouts and Metadata

 ### Goals

   - Eliminate as much shared state between Matrix sites as possible
   - Prove that current development best practices can be applied to Squiz Matrix

-### Usage

-Simply use the "[Import Assets from XML Tool]" to import the provided matrix-base.xml

 ## License